Skip to main content

 • SMO 1: Quality Assurance

 The Public Accountants’ and Auditors’ Board (PAAB) is legally responsible for establishing and implementing a quality assurance review system in the jurisdiction.
 According to ICAN, the PAAB’s QA review system, originally established by ICAN, is line with the SMO 1 requirements.
-ICAN reports that the PAAB contracts external consultants to provide review services to the Board.
-The QA review methodology was developed to follow SMO 1 requirements and was updated with effect from January 2020 to require more detailed information about the audit client base of the firm to allow better assessment of inherent risk in the portfolio of audit clients.
+The PAAB’s QA methodology was recently updated to address the quality management standards and circulated to all the PAAB-registered auditors.

-ICAN participates on the Board’s Quality Assurance Committee (QAC) and communicated the significant of the new quality assurance standards (ISQM 1, 2, and ISA 220 revised) to the PAAB and audit firms.
-It is also supporting members to prepare for the effective adoption date and implementation of the standards by updating its implementation guidance and providing CPD courses.
+ICAN participates on the PAAB’s Quality Assurance Committee (QAC) and communicated the significance of the quality management standards (ISQM 1, 2, and ISA 220 revised) to the PAAB and audit firms.
+It is also supporting members to prepare for effective implementation of the standards by updating its implementation guidance and providing CPD courses.

 ICAN has demonstrated that it has ongoing process in place to maintain its level of fulfillment with the SMO 1 obligations and is committed to continuous improvement.